YuChuang1205/YuChuang1205/README.md

   - Expert Systems With Applications (ESWA)
   - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)
   - Engineering Applications of Artificial Intelligence (EAAI)

+'''
++ The 5th place of Change Detection in High-resolution and Multi-temporal Optical Images in the 2024 ISPRS TC I Contest on Intelligent Interpretation for Multi-modal Remote Sensing Application      (**Team leader**) (2024)
++ The 7th place of Forgery Detection in Multi-scenario Remote Sensing Images of Typical Objects in the 2024 ISPRS TC I Contest on Intelligent Interpretation for Multi-modal Remote Sensing Application      (**Team leader**) (2024)
++ The 6th place of Multi-Object Tracking in Optical Satellite Videos in the 5TH Gaofen Challenge on Automated High Resolution Earth Observation Image Interpretation. (**Team leader**)   (2023)
+'''